-There is no better way for designers to show off their work and experience than with architectural visualisation.
+There is no better way for designers to show off their work and experience than with architectural visualisation and renderings.
 Hyper realistic presentations of a living complex with impressive 3D rendering sway decision makers more than if the visualisation were to be presented on a blueprint.
 After all, it is crucial that the sales or decision making process is present throughout all project stages.

 At its core, archviz (as it’s often abbreviated to) is a mighty tool for communication.
 In a visual field like architecture, a common practice is that the client’s vision (and an architect’s skill) would be presented in a more creative light than any 2D sketch or technical blueprint.